Dimer models and the special McKay correspondence: Specials and continued fractions

 where $\zeta$ is a primitive $n$-th root of unity.
-We label the irreducible representations of $G$ by elements $a \in \bZ/n\bZ$ so that $a$ sends the above generator to $\zeta^a$.
-We recall how the geometry of the minimal resolution of $\bC^2/G$ is described by the continued fraction expansion of $n/q$ in this section, and collect lemmas which will later be useful.
+We label the irreducible representations of $A$ by elements $a \in \bZ/n\bZ$ so that $a$ sends the above generator to $\zeta^{-a}$. \begin{remark} $\scM_{\rho}$ in our notation corresponds to $\rho^{\vee}$ by the correspondence in \cite{Wunram}.
+So we dualize the labeling of the irreducible representations so that Theorem \ref{theorem:wunram} is of the same form. \end{remark}